 What is one to do after spending time with owls?
 Explore Akihabara of course!
 Most of the buildings we wandered into have 8 stories give or take a few, truly a geek’s paradise.
 The arcades are so incredibly loud and colorful, it’s very exciting to witness.
 The crane games are especially fun to watch or play but also addicting so watch out or you’ll end up broke.
 What’s great is you see people of all ages playing and having a fun time.

 To top the day off, which was definitely hard to do, we dressed up in costume.
 Not just for any reason, oh no, we dressed up as Mario and Luigi to go-kart around Tokyo!
 Driving through the streets of Tokyo with the Sky Tree in the distance and a pack of go-karts following a guide was so exhilarating.
-People would wave at us as we zoomed pass or take videos at stop lights which made the experience so much more memorable.
+People would wave at us as we zoomed past or take videos at stoplights which made the experience so much more memorable.

 Day 7: Harajuku & Shinjuku

 Woke up wondering if we were going to relive day 6 like the movie Groundhogs day.
 Nope!
-There’s still a lot of exciting things to see and do.
+There are still a lot of exciting things to see and do.
 We took the train to Harajuku to check out the famous Takeshita Street.
 Not a street for those who like to avoid crowds as this is another huge tourist spot.
-Bright pastel colors are found in the stores, people and even the food.
+Bright pastel colors are found in stores, people, and even food.

-A walk through a neighborhood and we found our way to Yoyogi Park, Shinjuku and Golden Gai.
+After a walk through a neighborhood and we found our way to Yoyogi Park, Shinjuku, and Golden Gai.
 Although we only walked around that day in these areas we could have easily spent multiple days taking in this bustling area.

 Day 8: Sayōnara